TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 23/Luke 23.39.md

 ---

-And one of the malefactors that were hanged railed on him, saying, Art not thou the Christ? save thyself and us.
+One of the criminals who was hanged insulted him, saying, "If you are the Christ, save yourself and us!"